What Is 20COGS? Scam? Or Easy Cash?

 Conclusion: Is 20COGS worth it?

-If you’re in need of a few hundred pounds in the near future, maybe to pay for a birthday, or a big night out – then this is a fairly straight forward way that you can do that.
+If you’re in need of a few hundred pounds in a few months time or so….
+Maybe to pay for a birthday, or a big night out; then this is a feasible option that pretty much anyone could do.

 In addition, if you have any friends or family that you think would be interested; you could make a bit extra if they sign up.

-While there are various ways that you can make money online; one common method that I talk about, is affiliate marketing.
+While there are various ways that you can make money online; one way that I make money online is from having a blog and mainly, via Affiliate Marketing.

 Affiliate marketing is great because, you don’t have to deal with customer service, physical products, transactions or shipping.